IAmSilK/Cooldowns/README.md

 - 30 seconds 500 milliseconds

 ## Permissions
-This plugin only contains one permission - `SilK.Cooldowns:immune`.
+This plugin only contains one permission - `Cooldowns:immune`.
 This permission makes the inheritor immune to all cooldowns.